voucherifyio/sdk-ruby-openapi-based/docs/ExportsApi.md

 Create Export

 Create export object.
-The export can be any of the following types: `voucher`, `redemption`, `publication`, `customer`, `order`, `points_expiration`, or `voucher_transactions`.   # Defaults If you only specify the object type in the request body without specifying the fields, the API will return the following fields per export object:   # Fetching particular data sets Using the `parameters` body parameter, you can narrow down which fields to export and how to filter the results.
+The export can be any of the following types: voucher, redemption, publication, customer, order, points_expiration, or voucher_transactions.   # Defaults If you only specify the object type in the request body without specifying the fields, the API will return the following fields per export object:   # Fetching particular data sets Using the parameters body parameter, you can narrow down which fields to export and how to filter the results.
 The fields are an array of strings containing the data that you would like to export.
 These fields define the headers in the CSV file.
 The array can be a combintation of any of the following available fields: # Orders     # Vouchers        # Publications   # Redemptions    # Customers       # Points Expirations    # Gift Card Transactions    # Loyalty Card Transactions

 ### Examples